Barb Spencer: Career

 Spencer had a successful junior career, playing third for her sister, Darcy's team.
 The team won the 1984 Canadian Junior Women's Curling Championship for Manitoba.
 Two years later, Spencer won the provincial mixed championship, playing third for Hal Tanasichuk.

 Spencer won her first provincial women's title, playing third for her sister, Darcy.
 The rink, which also included Barbara Fetch and Faye Irwin would go on to represent Manitoba at the 1986 Scott Tournament of Hearts.
 The team finished the tournament in a three-way tie for 4th place and a 6-5 record.

 Spencer did not return to the Hearts until she won the 2003 provincial title.
 This time, Spencer skipped the team, while her sister Darcy played third, while Barb Enright and Faye Unrau rounded out the team.
 The team would finish with a 4-7 record at the 2003 Scott Tournament of Hearts.

 Barb and Darcy won their third provincial title in 2009.
 This time, Enright was throwing lead stones, while new player Brette Richards was at second.
 At the 2009 Scotties Tournament of Hearts, the rink finished the event with a 2-9 record.

 Spencer's sister, Darcy left the rink in 2011 to form her own team.
 In 2012, Spencer added her daughter, Katie to her team.

 Personal life

 Spencer comes from a curling family.
-Not only are her sister and daughters curlers, he father Jim Kirkness, her brother James Kirkness and her husband Jim Spencer are as well.
+Not only are her sister and daughters curlers, her father Jim Kirkness, her brother James Kirkness and her husband Jim Spencer are as well.